 Since the inception of the Land Bank Program on April 19, 2006, the BCPL has:

 - Sold 15,704.95 acres and purchased 14,660.08 acres.

 - Increased productive timber base by a total of 19%.

 - Increased acres accessible to the public by nearly 22%.

 This realignment has increased the value of School Trust Lands significantly.
 It has also greatly increased our ability to generate future timber revenues.
 BCPL now harvests about 33% more timber than before Land Bank due to a larger timber base and greater management efficiencies.

 In 2009 the BCPL began the process of offering for sale its isolated, unproductive tracts to private parties by sealed bid.
 An independent appraisal of those lands is conducted prior to offering the parcels for sale.
 Criteria for evaluating potential land acquisitions include: the potential for good timber production, ownership of the parcel provides improved public access, and whether the parcel blocks well with existing Trust Lands, thus improving timber management efficiency.

 All School Trust Lands are open to the public for hunting, fishing, trapping and other forms of public recreation.
 Some School Trust Lands, however, are surrounded by private property and we urge visitors to respect private property rights by requesting permission to cross private lands to access them.
 For information on how to access School Trust Lands, contact our Forest Supervisor.

-To view a map of School Trust Land total acreage by county, click here
+To view a map of School Trust Land total acres by county before and after Land Bank, click here